Maria-Fox/FirstFive-Frontend/README.md

 ### General User
 - Login or Signup
-- Upon login, review general diagram of steps for  successfull project collaboration and project execution.
+- Upon login, user settings/ matches are populated.
-- View proposed group projects through a list or project-match-card.
+- User is redirected to view unmatched proposed group projects through a list or project-match-card.
 - Match preferred projects and gain access to existing project members and interested members.
-- Message and discuss project details.
+- Message/discuss project details with other users or review the project repo.
 - Edit user profile details.

 ### Project owner- user